 Before even getting into Disneyland® Park you’re going to want to decide what your priority items are.
 Do you want to hang out at Oga’s Cantina or do you want to build your own lightsaber?
 Are you okay with splitting your group to ride Millennium Falcon: Smugglers Run or do you all want to ride together?
 Deciding on this kind of stuff is going to significantly help you plan your day inside Star Wars: Galaxy’s Edge.
 If you plan on going to Oga’s Cantina at any time during your time on Batuu you’re going to want to go there first to get your name on the reservation list.
 You’ll get a text letting you know of your return time, then another text when you should start heading back towards the Cantina to get in line.
 During the gap would be your best opportunity to explore the marketplace of Black Spire Outpost or ride Millennium Falcon: Smugglers Run.

-What about the build your own droid or lightsaber experiences?
+What about the build-your-own-droid or lightsaber experiences?

 Guests who enter Star Wars: Galaxy’s Edge can choose to build their own droid at the Droid Depot or their own lightsaber at Savi’s Workshop.
 Both of these experiences have been very popular.
 If you want to partake in them you’re going to want to skip getting your group in the virtual line for Oga’s Cantina or riding Millennium Falcon: Smugglers Run and head straight to the experience you want to do.
-Building your own droid is the cheaper of the two options at $100.
+Building your own droid is the cheaper of the two options.
 Inside the Droid Depot, you will be able to choose either an R-Series or BB-Series droid.
 You can completely customize it with different colored panels and personality chips.

 Being able to build your own lightsaber has been something Star Wars fans of all ages have been looking forward to since the experience was announced.
 Not only do you get to build a completely customized lightsaber, but you also go through a ceremony with a very special Star Wars guest!
-This experience is a little more expensive at $200, but we’ve heard nothing but rave reviews of Savi’s Workshop.
+This experience is a little more expensive, but we’ve heard nothing but rave reviews of Savi’s Workshop.

 Where do I get specialty food and drink?